 Step 4: Grow your business Marketing isn't all on your shoulders.
 When you publish on Substack, you not only get the best, easy-to-use tools for subscription media businesses, but also a world-class growth team that is always searching for ways to drive growth for your publication.
 Put their knowledge and tools to use. ☐ Turn on Boost Boost uses data-driven insights to help writers accelerate their revenue growth on autopilot.
 We'll automatically show discounts and special offers to readers at appropriate moments to maximize your revenue.
 For example, we may extend a discount to a reader when they are deciding to cancel a paid subscription.
+Learn more. □ Use buttons Be sure you have a subscribe button in the top quarter of your post.
+Every time you publish, it stands a chance of getting shared widely.
+There's no magic formula for what makes a great post, but one big hit can bring you many new readers.
+Including subscribe buttons helps you capture those new readers.
 Learn more. ☐ Make your best work free High-quality writing is your best marketing tool.
 What you share for free lets new readers discover and fall in love with your work.
 The more subscribers you have on your free list, the bigger the opportunity you have to market paid subscriptions directly to people who know your work.
 Pro tip: Consider using the flexible paywall to send free readers a preview of a paid post.
 Learn more. ☐ Keep encouraging free readers to go paid You can send a free preview of a paid post directly to your free readers, with a prompt to subscribe.
 This feature is flexible, meaning that you're in control of your paywall.
 Learn more. ☐ Turn on gift referrals Our referral program allows you to empower your most passionate readers to help grow your publication.
 Through offering gift subscriptions to their family and friends, paying subscribers can bring new readers to your posts.
 The gift subscription gives access to paid posts for a limited time and helps writers expand their reach.
 Learn more.